"We want a report that gives us order-wise total labor hours spent to complete the whole order", asked one of my contacts.

 Conclusion:

 I hope you understand the variables in need to be considered in calculating the total hours an order takes to complete.
 This report can be prepared by all the garment manufacturers after order completion.
-They can compare the planned hours for order and actual hours incurred to complete their orders.
+They can compare the planned hours for orders and the actual hours incurred to complete their orders.